 The Key is Automation

-If you find yourself scratching your head above, I do apologize and hope to clarify the discussion in this section.
+If you find yourself scratching your head, I do apologize and hope to clarify the discussion in this section.

-What the data above provides is insight that helps affirm opinions around how attacks work, specifically the automation of attacks.
-Because of the sheer volume of attacks today, automation is the only real answer to help explain the surge in infections over the past two years.
+What the data provides us is insight that helps affirm opinions around how attacks work, specifically the automation of attacks.
+Because of the sheer volume of attacks today, automation is the only real answer to explain the surge in infections over the past two years.

 - Allows for mass exposure – reach more sites quickly, versus individually